 Grief: unfinished hurt

 “Grief is unfinished hurt” affirms Rohr (2005, p.
 84).
 Grief is the work of learning how to weep.
-This is a kind of work that men usually don’t want to engage with it and their ego has been planned and actively come up with strategies to avoid this work.
+This is a kind of work that men usually don’t want to engage with, and their ego has been planned and actively to come up with strategies to avoid this work.
 No wonder, men only decide to engage in the work of grieving when there is no other alternative - when all the resources are gone and the path of suffering is the only one there is.

 Batman: Fruit of Grief Work

 Joseph Campbell wrote about this ‘darkness’ phase in his book ‘The Hero of a Thousand Faces’ that has inspired so many movies and super heroes.
 The best cartoon hero that illustrates grief work is the story of Bruce Wayne - Batman.
 A young boy who falls in a cave and feels terrorised by bats, and at the same age, witnesses his parents being murdered in front of him.
 Such a traumatic event for a boy of 9 y/old.
 Eleven years later, the unfinished hurt is so huge that he leaves his home on a journey and disappears for seven years.
 In this journey, he became like a burglar, and literally wandered around lost in the world.
 Then, the League of Shadows find and guide him through a path where he could process his feelings of guilt, shame and anger and transform them in what later becomes Batman.
 This is a great metaphor or archetype that demonstrates the outcome of doing the work of grief.